mesonbuild/meson/docs/markdown/Cross-compilation.md

 internally by Meson to set the PKG_CONFIG_SYSROOT_DIR environment variable for pkg-config.
 If this is unset the host system is assumed to share a root with the build system.

+*Since 0.54.0* The pkg_config_libdir property may point to a list of path used internally by Meson to set the PKG_CONFIG_LIBDIR environment variable for pkg-config.
+This prevents pkg-config from searching cross dependencies in system directories.

 One important thing to note, if you did not define an `exe_wrapper` in the previous section, is that Meson will make a best-effort guess at